MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -AttackSurfaceReductionOnlyExclusions
-Exclude files and paths from Attack Surface Reduction (ASR) rules.
+Specifies the files and paths to exclude from Attack Surface Reduction (ASR) rules.
 Specify the folders or files and resources that should be excluded from ASR rules.
 Enter a folder path or a fully qualified resource name.
 For example, ""C:\Windows"" will exclude all files in that directory. ""C:\Windows\App.exe"" will exclude only that specific file in that specific folder.

 For more information about excluding files and folders from [ASR rules](/windows/security/threat-protection/microsoft-defender-atp/enable-attack-surface-reduction#exclude-files-and-folders-from-asr-rules).